Welcome to the tuning world for fishing reels!

 • Without oil: less friction, more noise.

-• With oil: slightly more resistance, but quieter and more durable.
+• With oil: a bit more resistance, but quieter and more durable.

 Covers: